 A site visit will be scheduled for the middle of the semester.
 The Co-op instructor will attend the student's workplace to discuss (with the student and supervisor) the student’s progress and achievement of learning goals in the 8 competencies.
 At this time the employer and student can reflect on the learning progress to date in the co-op position.

 END OF TERM

 The student will meet with their supervisor to discuss their assessment of their competencies and goals they have achieved.
 The student is responsible for submitting a completed Employer Assessment form to their Co-op instructor that the employer is required to complete.
 The student also completes an end of term report or project for final evaluation.

 WORK TERM GRADING

-To achieve a Mastery (passing) grade on a Co-op work term, completion of the following is required:
+To achieve a Mastery (passing) grade on a Co-op work term as per KPU's Student Evaluation and Grading Policy, completion of the following is required:

 - obtain a rating of satisfactory, or better, on all supervisor and Co-op faculty evaluations; and